TF2SR/TF2SR-Wiki/README.md

 # TF2SR Wiki

-This is the source for the modular wiki project for Titanfall 2 Speedrunning The actual wiki can be found on (there will be a URL here later i think in my opinion)
+This is the source for the modular wiki project for Titanfall 2 Speedrunning.
+The actual wiki can be found on (there will be a URL here later i think in my opinion)

 ## Want to contribute?